 Tips for LED Video Wall Content Creation

 Creating content for a video wall is different than for other media outlets.
-It’s an art form unto itself with its own set of rules.
-What content works for a video, television, or a print won’t work with an LED video wall.
+It’s an art form unto itself with its own set of methodologies.
 There are design principles the creator must adhere to for the content to be successful.
 Because it’s so large, the video wall demands attention, and people will look at it, but it’s a wasted opportunity if the content isn’t on point.
 Put some of these tips for LED video wall content creation into practice and see the difference.

 Get the Aspect Ratio Right

 The most important thing to remember in video wall content creation is the aspect ratio.
 Design your content with the ratio at the forefront of your mind, and don’t stray from it.
 Creating outside the ratio will lead to distorted images that don’t look right.
 If the wall is 960 x 540, then you can display files at 960x540p.
 Scaling up the file resolution to be higher than the LED board will not increase the image quality.

 Know the Viewing Distance

 The pixel density of the LED panel and the viewing distance will determine how big and bold you should make the graphics.
 Generally speaking, the lower the screen resolution and further the viewing distance, the bigger you should make the graphics.
 Larger outdoor video walls, such as those at a stadium, should have larger graphics that are easy to see at great distances.
 With high resolution indoor LED displays, you can get away with using smaller graphics because the viewing distance will be shorter in most cases.

 Did you ever see something out of the corner of your eye and immediately turn your head?
 That principle applies to LED video wall content.
 You should use motion graphics instead of static ones when possible.
 A moving image will get more attention than a static one every time, and that’s the goal—getting attention.

 Use The Full Color Spectrum In Your Content Design